MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/ConfigurationManager.md

 Get one or all of the Microsoft Defender Application Control policies from the site.

 ### [Get-CMWindowsEditionUpgradeConfigurationItem](Get-CMWindowsEditionUpgradeConfigurationItem.md)
-Gets a windows edition upgrade configuration item.
+Get a Windows 10 edition upgrade policy.

 ### [Get-CMWindowsFirewallPolicy](Get-CMWindowsFirewallPolicy.md)
 Gets a windows firewall policy.